 Sweet potatoes will be one of the last things you plant in your garden.
-They must go in later than peppers, tomatoes and other heat loving plants because sweet potatoes need warm soil as well as warm air.
+They must go in later than peppers, tomatoes and other heat loving plants because sweet potatoes need more than just warm weather.
+They need warm soil as well as warm air.

 You can speed up your soil warming by laying a layer of black thermal plastic in your garden bed.
 I use biodegradable plastic made of cornstarch that just decomposes on the soil by the end of the season.

 It will heat the soil up by as much as 10 degrees which means you can plant sweet potato slips 1-2 weeks sooner than if you don’t use plastic.

 1. Lay black thermal mulch (plastic) on area for planting 2 weeks before setting out.
 Sweet potatoes need full sun so make sure your area has that.